interserver/mailbaby-api-samples/openapi-client/typescript-fetch/docs/SendingApi.md

     cc: ...,
     // EmailAddressesTypes (optional)
     bcc: ...,
-    // Array<MailAttachment> | (optional) File attachments to include in the email.
-The file contents must be base64 encoded! (optional)
+    // Array<MailAttachment> | Optional list of file attachments.
+Each file must be base64-encoded.
+Include `filename` so recipients see a meaningful attachment name. (optional)
     attachments: ...,
-    // number | (optional)  ID of the Mail order within our system to use as the Mail Account. (optional)
+    // number | Optional numeric ID of the mail order to send through.
+If omitted the first active order on your account is used automatically.
+Valid IDs are returned by `GET /mail`. (optional)
     id: 789,
   } satisfies SendAdvMailRequest;